Khem Shahani: Career

-Khem Shahani is best known for his discovery of the DDS-1 strain of Lactobacillus acidophilus in 1959, at the University of Nebraska-Lincoln.
+Khem Shahani is best known for his discovery of the DDS-1 strain of Lactobacillus acidophilus in 1959, at the University of Nebraska.
 One of his many contributions to biology in the years to come, in this landmark discovery, Shahani observed the high level of stability and nutritional viability of the DDS-1 strain.
 This unique feature meant that the probiotics were able to pass through the stomach acid and implant in the intestine where it could multiply over 200-fold.
 Shahani would later name the strain DDS-1 for the Department of Dairy Science Number One strain and spend the rest of his career unlocking its potential for improving overall health.

 During his lengthy career, Shahani published over 200 articles in peer reviewed scientific journals and was a consultant for international agencies such as the World Health Organization.
 Among these, 80 publications were about Probiotics and Lactic Cultures.

 In 1981, Shahani founded Nebraska Cultures, a probiotics manufacturing and research company.
 Today, Nebraska Cultures is one of the largest international probiotic supplement manufacturers and suppliers.
+The company, Nebraska Cultures Probiotics, was acquired by UAS Labs of Wisconsin in 2018.

 He served as a consultant for several food and feed supplements and nutrients manufacturing and marketing companies, including Klaire Laboratories, National Enzyme Company, Nutraceutical Corporation, Kovac, TwinLab, Arise & Shine, American Biologics, Cell Tech (now New Earth Life Sciences), Infinity2, Nutratec SAS, and others.

+Death

 Khem Shahani died on 6 July 2001 while on a speaking tour in Sicily (Italy).

+Legacy

-In 2005, a professorship was established at the University of Nebraska-Lincoln (UNL) in his name, honouring his work as scientist and professor.
+In 2005, a professorship was established at the University of Nebraska–Lincoln in his name, honouring his work as scientist and professor.